 The young generation is asking more questions than ever before, and information is available when one looks.
 It has become cool to want to know where our clothes are made, where our food comes from, and potentially who or what has been damaged in the development process.
 Because of the complicated state of affairs, we’re simply forced to ask questions.

 Another thing that will help in this process is optimism.
 We often have a tendency to present climate change as an inevitable, dark future that lies ahead of us, which we cannot escape.
+This may be true for the most part but even in such dark times, we can find some positive news on how to adapt our economy and lives on how to cope with climate change and a carbon free emission century.
 If we manage to rephrase this into positive messages that encourage people to take action to mitigate climate change, it will become much easier to overcome the climate crisis denial phase.
 So let us share the positive news and help others to understand the need to act against climate change.
 Let us have a thirst for knowledge, and an interest to understand the world as it truly is.
 This is the only way to bring positive change for the sake of us and all the future generations.